zepag/linuxrpm-examples/README.md

 1: a basic package adding a file in a known place and creating a link
 2: a package with a dependency
 3: a very basic custom JDK package
-4: a package building something native
+4: a package building something native: unrar
 5: a package building multiple packages at in a single spec
 6: a package with triggers pre-post-build to illustrate lifecycle issues